hmc-cs-131/cs131-course-notes/markdown/lec06.md

 eval (BinOp left DivOp   right) = eval left / eval right
 ```

-By recursively evaluating sub

-expressions and applying the appropriate operations, we can compute the final result of an expression.
+By recursively evaluating subexpressions and applying the appropriate operations, we can compute the final result of an expression.

 ### Evaluating Expressions with Variables